nepalez/merchant-rs/doc/adr/0008-bank-routing-number-design.md

 ### Pros
 - Single type works across all banking systems and countries
-- No country-specific logic or validation rules in core
+- No country-specific logic or validation rules in the core
 - Gateway adapters validate routing numbers for their specific target networks
 - Easy to add support for new countries or banking systems without core changes
 - Core remains focused on payment processing abstractions, not international banking regulations
-- Application can work with any routing number format through uniform interface
+- Application can work with any routing number format through a uniform interface

 ### Cons
 - Core cannot catch invalid routing numbers at type construction time